sqmch/rdb/README.md

 - update praw.ini and save

-- praw will now read auth information from the ini file, keep in mind the [name] has to match the argument passed
+- praw will now read auth information from the ini file, keep in mind the name in the brackets ('bot1' in this case) has to match the argument passed to praw.Reddit